The Common Law Division manages diverse categories of cases, including:

-All documents to be filed in specialist list of the Common Law Division must be filed online through the Supreme Courts eFiling system RedCrest.
+All documents to be filed in the Common Law Division must be filed online through the Supreme Court’s eFiling system RedCrest.

 Additional information is also available on the Electronic Filing and Case Management page as well as Practice Note SC GEN 19 RedCrest Electronic Case Management System (First revision).

-Contact details are provided for at the bottom of each list.
+Contact details are provided at the bottom of each list webpage.

-The Common Law Division is supported by the Principle Registry, for general enquiries not linked to a specialist list please contact the Principal Registry.
+The Common Law Division is supported by the Principal Registry, for general enquiries not related to a specialist list please contact the Principal Registry.